-Established by conservation advocates from Canada and the US, American Friends' bi-national preferred tax status makes it financially feasible for US taxpayers4 to protect natural lands they own in Canada.
+Established by conservation advocates from Canada and the US, American Friends' bi-national preferred tax status makes it financially feasible for US taxpayers to protect natural lands they own in Canada.
 The US tax incentives for conservation are an essential supplement to Canada's funding capacity, providing important matching funds.
 American Friends has the unique professional expertise needed to complete complex cross-border land transactions to permanently protect high priority Canadian properties owned by US taxpayers.

 Since completing its first project in October 2011, American Friends' collaborative approach and unique niche in land conservation have produced impressive results.
-In partnership with 10 Canadian conservation organizations, American Friends has completed 26 land projects, protecting close to 3,000 acres of important habitat located in five provinces.
-More than three dozen US taxpayers were involved in these donations of land and conservation easements.
+In partnership with 43 Canadian conservation organizations, American Friends has completed 35 land projects, protecting 4,011 acres of important habitat located in six providences.
+More than four dozen US taxpayers were involved in these donations of land and conservation easements.

-Valued at more than US \$16 million, land and easements donated to American Friends protect marine shorelines, pristine lakes, mature woodlands, world-class wetlands, habitat for endangered species and a wealth of recreational and economic values.
+Valued at more than US \$20 million, land and easements donated to American Friends protect marine shorelines, pristine lakes, mature woodlands world-class wetlands, habitat for endangered species and a wealth of recreational and economic values.